Mrt134/Experimental/1.0luminadocumentation/testintro.rst

 your needs, refer to the "Panels" tab :ref:`Interface` section.

-As you open windows or applications, a button will be added to the section of the panel near the system menu.
+As you open windows or applications, a button will be added to the section of the panel near the start menu.
 If the application provides an icon, the button will appear as that icon and if you mouse over it, the tooltip will show the name of the application.
 If you have multiple copies of an application running, it will combine all those entries into